 The Wall Street Journal described College of the Ozarks as “one of the most unusual little liberal arts colleges in the country.”
-C of O is one of the top liberal arts colleges in the Midwest.
-It is ranked as one of U.S. News & World Report Best Colleges, one of Princeton Review’s Best Colleges, and listed on the Templeton Honor Roll as a “Character Building College.”
+C of O is ranked as one of U.S. News & World Report Best Colleges, one of Princeton Review’s Best Colleges, and is listed on the Templeton Honor Roll as a “Character Building College.”
 C of O was also Number 4 on the Princeton Review‘s list of Top 10 Stone-Cold Sober schools.

 C of O also has Pre-Professional programs in Pre-Law, Medical Technology, Medicine, Pharmacy, Physician’s Assistant, and Veterinary.

 The College of the Ozarks teams are known as the Bobcats.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA) and competes as an independent.
-Sports include baseball, basketball and cross-country; while women’s sports include basketball, volleyball and cross-country.
+Men’s sports include baseball, basketball, and cross-country; women’s sports include basketball, volleyball, and cross-country.

 The college announced this fall that its athletic teams are required to stand for the “Star-Spangled Banner,” and they will not compete against other teams whose players don’t stand for the national anthem.

 This move comes amid a controversial trend of some U.S. athletes protesting racial injustice by taking a knee during the national anthem in a movement started by former San Francisco 49ers quarterback Colin Kaepernick in 2016.